matomo-org/developer-documentation/docs/generated/master/Hooks.md

 - [Segments.getKnownSegmentsToArchiveForSite](#segmentsgetknownsegmentstoarchiveforsite)

 ### Segments.getKnownSegmentsToArchiveAllSites
-_Defined in [Piwik/SettingsPiwik](https://github.com/piwik/piwik/blob/master/core/SettingsPiwik.php) in line [86](https://github.com/piwik/piwik/blob/master/core/SettingsPiwik.php#L86)_
+_Defined in [Piwik/SettingsPiwik](https://github.com/piwik/piwik/blob/master/core/SettingsPiwik.php) in line [92](https://github.com/piwik/piwik/blob/master/core/SettingsPiwik.php#L92)_

 Triggered during the cron archiving process to collect segments that should be pre-processed for all websites.
-The archiving process will be launched for each of these segments when archiving data for each site.
+The archiving process will be launched for each of these segments when archiving data.

 This event can be used to add segments to be pre-processed.
-This can be provide enhanced performance if your plugin depends on data from a specific segment.
+If your plugin depends on data from a specific segment, this event could be used to provide enhanced performance.

-Note: If you just want to add a segment that is managed by the user, you should use the SegmentEditor API.
+_Note: If you just want to add a segment that is managed by the user, use the SegmentEditor API._

+**Example**

+    Piwik::addAction('Segments.getKnownSegmentsToArchiveAllSites', function (&$segments) {
+        $segments[] = 'country=jp;city=Tokyo';
+    });

 Callback Signature:
 <pre><code>function(&amp;$segmentsToProcess)</code></pre>

-- `array` `$segmentsToProcess` List of segment definitions, eg, ``` array( 'browserCode=ff;resolution=800x600', 'country=JP;city=Tokyo' ) ``` Add segments to process to this array in your event handler.
+- `array` `$segmentsToProcess` List of segment definitions, eg, array( 'browserCode=ff;resolution=800x600', 'country=jp;city=Tokyo' ) Add segments to this array in your event handler.

 Usages: